pixie-io/docs.px.dev/content/en/04-tutorials/04-custom-data/02-dynamic-go-logging.md

     - /using-pixie/use-cases/code-tracing/
 ---
 This is a simple demo showing the ability of Pixie to add dynamic structured logs into Go binaries deployed in production environments.
-This capability allows debugging Go binaries in production without the need to instrument the source code with additional log statements, recompile, and redeploy.
+This capability allows one to debug Go binaries in production without the need to instrument the source code with additional log statements, recompile, and redeploy.

 A simple overview of this functionality is show here: